 When samples are taken the Sample Shipment Log (Appendix C6) must be updated.
 When analytical results are received from the lab the Commercial Lab Assays form and Lab and Field Assays form (Appendix C7) must be updated.
-The results should be compared to the Hach meter for Zn and to the Turbidity Meter for TSS to ensure the field meters are close.
+The results should be compared to the Hach meter for Zn and to the Turbidity Meter for TSS and a calibration curve, turbidity versus TSS maintained.

-12.9.
-Daily Report
+12.8 Daily Report

 The Daily Operating Log must be completed.
-Record ph (at culvert and data logger), and flow, lime flow, Hach readings, Turbidity readings and when samples are taken.
+Record the effluent pH (at the culvert), the effluent flow (data logger), the lime flow (from the peristalitic pumps), the metals concentration (from the Hach meter), and the effluent turbidity (from the LaMotte meter) when the daily samples are taken.
 Complete all the other boxes in the report.
-In particular record any unusual events that impacted the treatment process during the day.
-For example equipment failures, high winds, etc.
+In particular record any unusual events that impacted the treatment process during the day, eg. equipment failures, weather conditions, high winds, etc.